BennyWang1007/Tos-Auto-Play/README.md

 ## Step 1.
 Configure Screen Dimensions
 Modify the `SCREEN_WIDTH` and `SCREEN_HEIGHT` variables in `constants.py` to match your device's screen dimensions.
+Then, assign the position of the top-left corner of the board to the variable `LEFT_TOP`.

 ## Step 2.
 Generate Templates
 Run `gen_templates.py` once after modifying the `SCREEN_WIDTH` and `SCREEN_HEIGHT` to generate the necessary templates for your device.